Activating Azure Rights Management

 For example, if you initially want only administrators in the “IT department” group (that has an object ID of fbb99ded-32a0-45f1-b038-38b519009503) to be able to protect content for testing purposes, use the following command:

-Or, if you want to ensure that only users who are correctly licensed to use Azure RMS can protect content:
+Alternatively, if you want to ensure that only users who are correctly licensed to use Azure Information Protection can protect content:

 When you use these onboarding controls, all users in the organization can always consume protected content that has been protected by your subset of users, but they won’t be able to apply information protection themselves from client applications.
-For example, they won’t see in their Office clients the default templates that are automatically published when Azure RMS is activated, or custom templates that you might configure.
-Server-side applications, such as Exchange, can implement their own per-user controls for RMS-integration to achieve the same result.
+For example, they won’t see in their Office clients the default templates that are automatically published when the Azure Rights Management service is activated, or custom templates that you might configure.
+Server-side applications, such as Exchange, can implement their own per-user controls for Rights Management integration to achieve the same result.

-Now that you’ve activated Azure Rights Management for your organization, use the Azure Rights Management deployment roadmap to check whether there are other configuration steps that you might need to do before you roll out Azure Rights Management to users and administrators.
+Now that you’ve activated Azure Rights Management for your organization, use the Azure Information Protection deployment roadmap to check whether there are other configuration steps that you might need to do before you roll out Azure Information Protection to users and administrators.

-For example, you might want to use custom templates to make it easier for users to apply information protection to files, connect your on-premises servers to use Azure Rights Management by installing the RMS connector, and deploy the Rights Management sharing application that supports protecting all file types on all devices.
+For example, you might want to use templates to make it easier for users to apply information protection to files, connect your on-premises servers to use Azure Rights Management by installing the Rights Management connector, and deploy the Azure Information Protection client that supports protecting all file types on all devices.

 Office services, such as Exchange Online and SharePoint Online require additional configuration before you can use their Information Rights Management (IRM) features.
-For information about how your applications work with Azure Rights Management, see How applications support Azure Rights Management.
+For information about how your applications work with the Rights Management service, see How applications support the Azure Rights Management service.

 Before commenting, we ask that you review our House rules.